gitsense/txcript/README.md

 </p>

 <p align="center">Continue your conversation in another coding agent.</p>

-> **GitSense fork notice:** GitSense maintains this fork with additional
-> machine-readable session metadata support used by GitSense Chat.
-These changes
-> are intended to be contributed back to the upstream txcript project.

 <p align="center">
   English | <a href="docs/translations/README.ja.md">日本語</a> | <a href="docs/translations/README.zh-CN.md">简体中文</a> | <a href="docs/translations/README.zh-TW.md">繁體中文</a> | <a href="docs/translations/README.ko.md">한국어</a> | <a href="docs/translations/README.de.md">Deutsch</a> | <a href="docs/translations/README.es.md">Español</a> | <a href="docs/translations/README.fr.md">Français</a> | <a href="docs/translations/README.it.md">Italiano</a> | <a href="docs/translations/README.pt-BR.md">Português (Brasil)</a> | <a href="docs/translations/README.ru.md">Русский</a> | <a href="docs/translations/README.mr.md">मराठी</a> | <a href="docs/translations/README.ta.md">தமிழ்</a>